 As I mentioned here, I’m going through a little bit of a Colorado withdrawal, and I realized a few days ago that I have a few photos from some of my last little solo adventures I took while I was still living there.
-On the last Sunday of summer – a golden, warm September 20th – I woke up at 5am to catch the early morning magic hour along Trail Ridge Road in Rocky Mountain National Park.

 “I’d been hiking in RMNP a number of times this summer, but stuck entirely to hiking trails easily accessible from the Estes Park entrance on the eastern side of the park.
 My plan for this golden Sunday morning in late September was to drive along the park’s famous Trail Ridge Road, which would take me west from Estes Park all the way through the park to Grand Lake along US-34.